Irrational-Encoding-Wizardry/adaptivegrain/README.md

 luma_scaling: float = 10.0
 ```
 the luma\_scaling factor as described in the blog post.
-Higher values will make the mask brighter overall.
+Lower values will make the mask brighter overall.

 ## Build instructions
 ```sh